edwin-jones/edwin-jones.github.io/_posts/2023-09-22-steam-powered.md

 suddenly noticed something odd - sometimes some games would crash to the Steam UI without warning but not on the Steam Deck, only my desktop PC.
-After a bit of reading I realised that I had to boost the [vm.max_map_count setting](https://www.phoronix.com/news/Fedora-39-VM-Max-Map-Count) manually to make sure gaming processes didn't crash when trying to use more memory than expected.
+After a bit of reading I realised that I had to boost the [vm.max_map_count setting](https://www.phoronix.com/news/Fedora-39-VM-Max-Map-Count) manually to make sure gaming processes didn't crash when trying to use more memory maps than expected.
 This solved the problem and made me feel chuffed that I had fixed it myself without giving up again and hopping to a new distro.

 I was almost there.
 The final problem was anytime I wanted to run updates or configure anything non gaming related I had to